bzlist/bzlist.net-old/README.md

 ### Get the code

-You can get the code be either cloning the reposity (which is recommended) or downloading it as a ZIP file.
+You can get the code by either cloning the reposity (which is recommended) or downloading it as a ZIP file.

 To clone the repository run the following (you must have Git installed).
 ```sh